 Coral Cactus Care Instructions

-Coral cactus (Rhipsalis) has clusters of bright green stems that usually grow up to 3 feet in length with small rice-shaped joints.
+Rhipsalis coral cactus has clusters of bright green stems that usually grow up to 3 feet in length with small rice-shaped joints.
 At first, these charming stems are cylindrical; becoming dangly as they mature and grow in size.
-The growing seasons of this shrubby coral cactus are spring and summer.
+The growing seasons of this shrubby cactus are spring and summer.

-Remember that no part of this plant should be ingested by humans or pets as the Rhipsalis coral cactus is toxic.
-Now, let’s review the coral cactus care instructions for it:
+Remember that no part of this plant should be ingested by humans or pets as it cactus is toxic.
+Now, let us review the coral cactus care instructions for it:

 Watering is really important in coral cactus care.
 As a succulent, this plant has typical watering requirements.
-If growing outdoors, water your coral cactus or cacti every week in spring and summer when the soil feels dry.
-When the season becomes chilly, cut the watering to half, and don’t water in winter.
+If growing outdoors, water your cactus every week in spring and summer when the soil feels dry.
+When the season becomes chilly, cut the watering to half, and do not water in winter.

 Providing the perfect soil for this succulent and dry method in coral cactus care boosts the absorption of nutrients.

 The minimal lighting needs that this plant has is an advantage in the coral cactus care.
 Rhipsalis Cereuscula enjoys filtered sun or partial shade.
-If you can provide an adequate amount of light for your shrubby plant, it’ll grow well indoors.
+If you can provide an adequate amount of light for your shrubby plant, it will grow well indoors.

-But still, Rhipsalis coral cactus may suffer in direct sunlight.
+But still, Rhipsalis may suffer in direct sunlight.
 Too much sunlight can burn the coral cactus green leaves.

 Soil and Feeding

 The ideal temperature for the evergreen plant is from 30° to 50° degrees Fahrenheit; which is equivalent to -1° to 10° Centigrade.
-As you can see, this succulent doesn’t tolerate cold weather well.
+As you can see, this succulent does not tolerate cold weather well.

 For transplanting, choose a pot with good drainage holes.
 Then, mix one part of sand with potting soil or general-purpose potting soil.
 Mulch the soil with loose gravel.
 Lift the plant with tongs or gardening gloves to protect your hands.